 This recipe starts with one seriously healthy ingredient: Beet puree!
 An entire cup of beet puree – equals out to about two whole beets – goes into a dozen, naturally-sweetened, whole grain muffins that also happen to be vegan.
 I didn’t even know such deliciousness was possible without butter, sugar and milk.

-Despite their exotic appearance, these muffins are actually super simple once you get your beets pureed, requiring just one bowl and 30 minutes to prepare.
+Despite their intense appearance, these muffins are actually super simple once you get your beets pureed, requiring just one bowl and 30 minutes to prepare.
 And the ingredients are simple and wholesome:

 salt & baking soda